SteveJustin1963/tec-MINT/README.md

-### MINT is a small forth like system for the TEC-1 and Southern Cross
+### MINT is a small forth like system for the TEC-1 and Southern Cross Computer
 - Rapid prototyping of code

 - [https://github.com/orgMINT  ](https://github.com/orgMINT/MINT)       ..THE SOURCE !